ajsmith/sequence-analysis/hw1/source/index.rst

 EMBOSS Needle with default options produced an alignment with well defined gaps and clear regions of high conservation.

-In comparison, the alignments produced by this project's Needleman-Wunsch and Waterman-Smith-Beyer functions are both more spread out and look less clearly defined.
-Waterman-Smith-Beyer seems to produce slightly results.
-This may be due to the Waterman-Smith-Beyer implementation is using an affine gap function while Needleman-Wunsch applies a linear gap penalty.
+The alignments produced by this project's Needleman-Wunsch function looks more spread out and less clearly defined.
+The results from Waterman-Smith-Beyer look very clearly defined and seem to be very close to those of EMBOSS Needle.
+This may be due to the Waterman-Smith-Beyer implementation having an affine gap function while Needleman-Wunsch uses a linear gap penalty.

 Source Code